diezrabanos/AEMET-DATOS_PLUVIOMETRICOS/README.md

 Three zip files with the data until 9/5/2018 are included.

 IMPORTANT!-->For further uses you need to unzip the 160 folders and put them together on JSON_STATIONS folder.
+Then you can relaunch it with variable lastyear setted at current year and the last year json file of each station will override with all the monthly available data -I will upgrade the zip files with the available data from time to time anyhow, so just download....-.

 Required: